lisawray/groupie/README.md

 ### Workaround for Kotlin Synthetic caching bug

 The current workaround is to copy the Groupie classes yourself to your project and use them rather than the Groupie ones.
-Look at issue #235 for more info.
+Look issue [#235](https://github.com/lisawray/groupie/issues/235) for more info.

 ```kotlin
 class ViewHolder(override val containerView: View) : com.xwray.groupie.ViewHolder(containerView),